toppeMRI/toppemri.github.io/index.md

 Working with TOPPE involves three basic steps:

 1. Use **MATLAB** to define the RF and gradient waveforms you want to play out on the scanner.
-1. Write each unique sequence block (or **module**) to a file using **'mat2mod.m'** (a script that is part of the TOPPE distribution), and create a file named **'scanloop.txt'** that specifies the order with which to play out the modules, and with what waveform amplitudes (orange box above).
+1. Create TOPPE **sequence files** (orange box above).
+This is done by writing each unique sequence block (or **module**) to a file using **'mat2mod.m'** (a script that is part of the TOPPE distribution), and creating a file named **'scanloop.txt'** that specifies the order with which to play out the modules, and with what waveform amplitudes (orange box above).
 In addition, create a small file named 'modules.txt' that lists the various modules.
-1. Run the **TOPPE binary executable** (green box) which loads the files you created and executes the sequence on the scanner.
+1. Place the files you created in /usr/g/bin/ on the scanner, and run the **TOPPE binary executable** (green box) which loads the files and executes the sequence on the scanner.

+### TOPPE files: An example

 The following figure shows an example of TOPPE files for a sequence containing four different modules:

 ![TOPPE files](/figs/files.png)

-## Download MATLAB and EPIC source code
+## Download TOPPE source code

+### MATLAB code

 TOPPE **MATLAB code** is open source and can be viewed here: [https://github.com/toppeMRI/toppe](https://github.com/toppeMRI/toppe/matlab/).
 Alternatively, you can clone the github repository: